 The Council of the Region of Queens Municipality adopts bylaws concerning various community issues in accordance with the Municipal Government Act of Nova Scotia.
 Bylaws require a first and second reading at least 10 days apart and must be advertised in the local media.
-The Region uses The Queens County Advance for advertising proposed and approved bylaw additions, changes, or deletions.
+The Region uses Lighthouse Now for advertising proposed and approved bylaw additions, changes, or deletions.
 Most bylaws come into effect when they are advertised as approved.
 During the proposal stage, members of the public may submit written comments either in support or opposition or appear in person on the day noted in the advertisement.

 In a few cases, bylaws must be approved first by the Minister of Service Nova Scotia and Municipal Relations or other ministers such as the Minister of Transportation and Infrastructure Renewal.